Black Cohosh For Sale Affordable At Tennessee Wholesale

 The flowers on this plant will not have petals.
 They tend to appear like a tight cluster of 55-100 white stamens surround a white stigma.
-It can grow well in full sunlight, fully shaded areas and partially shaded areas.
-It is very versatile when it comes to soils and will do well in most all types.
-This flower will look great in flower gardens and very natural look in natural areas.
-It will give a beautiful bloom and will resemble little white pearls.
-This will add a unique touch when growing and add a great shade of green.
-Not only will this plant look great in the garden, but it also has lots of medicinal uses that were often used by Native Americans.
-It is believed that the extract of the plant has analgesic properties, as well as sedative and anti-inflammatory properties.
+It can grow well in full sunlight, fully shaded areas, and partially shaded areas.
+It is very versatile when it comes to soils and will do well in most types.
+This flower will look great in flower gardens and a very natural look in natural areas.
+It will give a beautiful bloom and will resemble little white pearls; This will add a unique touch when growing and add a great shade of green.
+Not only will this plant look great in the garden, but it also has lots of medicinal uses that were often used by Native Americans; believed that the extract of the plant has analgesic properties, as well as sedative and anti-inflammatory properties

 Hardy Planting Zone: USDA Hardiness Zones 4 - 8

 Mature Height: 48-72" tall (4-6 feet), 24-48" wide